“My legs labored to and fro those close door.”

 “Always close the door”, I reminded myself quick as my feet step in the room.
 It is a protocol preventing entry of infection-causing microorganisms – the invisible monsters, along with wearing face mask and doing medical hand-washing prior.
 She has leukemia.

 the hospital become home

 needle in- and out.

-She has a little face wondering at the sight of me, in white.
+Her little face caught intrigue at the sight of me in white.
 Not a single word she muttered.
-Her eyes was a mystery, scanning through me schlepping with an infusion pump- time to battle the invisible monsters: Chemotherapy.
+Her eyes scanned a mystery through, as I was schlepping with an infusion pump- time to battle the invisible monsters: Chemotherapy.

 she knows she is not okay,